askmike/gekko/docs/internals/plugins.md

 ## Existing plugins:

+- Candle Store: save trades to disk.
-- Advice logger: log trading advice in stdout.
+- Advice logger: log trading advice in your terminal (stdout).
 - Mailer: mail trading advice to your gmail account.
 - IRC bot: logs Gekko on in an irc channel and lets users communicate with it.
 - Profit simulator: simulates trades and calculates profit over these (and logs profit).